Southampton-RSG/2015-12-15-Southampton/novice/python/03-lists.md

 ### List basics

-Just as a `for` loop is a way to do operations many times, a list is a way to store many values.
 A list in python is just an ordered collection of items which can be of any type.
 By comparison an array is an ordered collection of items of a single type - so a list is more flexible than an array.